-The focus of this course is to provide students with the theoretical background, methodological, and practical skills to engage in qualitative research.
-In this course, students will develop knowledge and skills in the processes of qualitative research from question development to analysis of findings.
-Ethical guidelines for qualitative research will be discussed.
-Student will explore qualitative research methods to understand and apply approaches to specific research questions.
-Students will be demonstrate capacity to use analysis software to contucet data analysis and iterpret results.
-Methods for presentatins of quantitative findings will also be descussed.
+The focus of this course is to provide students with the theoretical background, methodological, and practical skills to engage in quantitative research.
+In this course, students will develop knowledge and skills in the processes of quantitative research from question development to analysis of findings.
+Ethical guidelines for quantitative research will be discussed.
+Students will explore quantitative research methods to understand and apply approaches to specific research questions.
+Students will demonstrate capacity to use analysis software to conduct data analysis and interpret results.
+Methods for presentations of quantitative findings will also be discussed.